 I didn’t even mean to do it!
 All I wanted was to try it on a Live USB stick, just to see what’s new with Salix since Slackware 14.2 came out.
-Slackware is the oldest Linux distro there is, and is known to be rock-solid stable, but not for newbies to Linux – and certainly not for technophobic sidekicks who just want a ready-out-of-the-box distro that doesn’t require a bunch of setup and tweaking to make it functional.
+Slackware is the oldest Linux distro there is, and is known to be rock-solid stable, but not for newbies to Linux – and certainly not for technophobic users who just want a ready-out-of-the-box distro that doesn’t require a bunch of setup and tweaking to make it functional.
 It has some big advantages though:

 No systemd being one of the big ones, although opinions on that vary greatly of course.
 “Do one thing and do it well” is a Linux philosophy that has made Linux awesome, and systemd runs completely counter to it, and many users of the major distros that depend on systemd have found it to be a resource-hogging daemon that imposes itself on every process from boot-up to launching applications.
 “One ring to rule them all” doesn’t agree with not conform to the keep-it-simple rule that even the geekiest and nerdiest of Slackware users (hereafter called “Slackers”) try to stick to.